gummipunkt/thelounge-bot/README.md

-# lounge-bot
+# mailcow-bot

-A node-js IRC bot for [The Lounge's](https://www.github.com/TheLounge) IRC channel on freenode.
+A node-js IRC bot for [mailcow](https://mailcow.email) IRC channel on freenode.

 ### Setup and running